leekelleher/umbraco-contentment/.github/README.md

 I'm sharing my code with the world.
 It is your choice (and responsibility) whether you would like to use it.
 No pressure or marketing spin from me.

+**Please do keep in mind that the Contentment for Umbraco package is not a business, it's a hobby project.**

 #### What's on offer?